minecraft-linux/minecraft-linux.github.io/faq.rst

 How does it work?
 ~~~~~~~~~~~~~~~~~
 The project runs the native libraries from the Android version directly on your computer.
 This is accomplished by fixing the incompatibilities between the libc used on Android and the one used on desktop Linux or OS X (Android - Bionic; Linux - glibc).
-This is a simple compatibility layer which doesn't impact performance in any significant way; it's similar to Wine in a way, but way more lightweight and simple.
+This is a simple compatibility layer which doesn't impact performance in any significant way; it's similar to Wine, but much more lightweight and simple.
 Aditionally, all Android-specific code has been rewritten to run on Linux (AppPlatform, Store, Xbox Live, etc.).

 Where are my worlds?
 ~~~~~~~~~~~~~~~~~~~~